 My bike is broken!

 Spokescouncil has coordinated with the Student Union to install Fixit Dero Repair Stands several places around campus.
 As of February 2012, there are stands available at the bike racks near the Student Union and around the left side of the Rec Center near the stairwell.
-These stands have a pump and tools attached to perform many of the most common maintenance tasks.
+These stands have tools attached to perform many of the most common maintenance tasks.
+Unfortunately the pumps break often and both are currently out of commission (August 2013).
+We hope to get replacements in there soon!
 The stand allows you to raise your bike to work on it at eye level and keep it from rolling around while you work on it.
 Don’t know how to use any of the tools?
-Come to Spokescouncil shop hours and ask a mechanic, they’ll be more than happy to help!
+Come to shop hours and ask a mechanic, they’ll be more than happy to help!

 But riding in Orlando is dangerous!

 Not true!
-While Orlando is one of the less bike friendly cities, arming yourself with knowledge of safe cycling practices can reduce your risk so that you can, statistically, be safer than children riding on a schoolbus!
+While Orlando isn’t especially known for bike friendliness, arming yourself with knowledge of safe cycling practices can reduce your risk of injury significantly.
+While people don’t question the need to educate themselves on proper car driving or motorcycle riding, many think that they can hop on a bike and ride in the same traffic with no preparation.
+The more you know, the safer you’ll be, so safe in fact, that you can, statistically, be safer than children riding on a schoolbus!
 The most common causes of accidents for cyclists (in order of most to least) are riding while drunk, riding at night without lights, breaking traffic laws, and riding on the sidewalk in the opposite direction of traffic.
-By eliminating this behavior, which is all entirely under your control, you can reduce your risk of an accident by more than 80%!
+By eliminating these behaviors, which is all entirely under your control, you can reduce your risk of a crash by more than 80%!
 There are many more riding techniques and practices you can learn to help you ride safely with traffic.

-Spokescouncil bike rides are a wonderful way to ride with other people who have many years of experience riding in Orlando and learn from their experience and mistakes.
+Spokescouncil bike rides are a great way to ride with other people who have many years of experience riding in Orlando and learn from their experience and mistakes.
 The Tuesday Knight Ride is a weekly ride on the Little Econ Trail which is at a good pace for any type of bike or cycling ability.
 This is a great starting point to learn about safe riding in groups and talk with others about riding safely in the road.
+The ride starts at 8pm from the Little Econ Trailhead, just west down the hill from the Lokanatosa and Alafaya intersection.
 For more advanced riders we also do monthly rides to downtown and have many other intermittent rides for grocery shopping or just for fun.

 The Florida Bike Association has many good resources and all the pertinent statutes listed for Florida biking.
 They’ll even send you free guides listing the bike laws with explanations and a guide book to take you through some of the trickier situations you may find yourself in out on the road.